cheezitlin/rgen/README.md

 ```
 rgen txt -l <length>
 ```
-*replace length with the length of the audio you want to use*
+*replace length with the length you want the output string to be*

 *for example:*
 ```